fseasy/blog/me/index.markdown

     To reach out for another is to risk involvement
     To expose feelings is to risk rejection
-    To place your dreams before the crowd is to risk ridicule To love is to risk not being loved in reture
+    To place your dreams before the crowd is to risk ridicule To love is to risk not being loved in return
     But risks must be taken because the greatest hazard in life is to risk nothing The person who risks nothing , does nothing , has nothing , is nothing He may aviod suffering and sorrow